A game involving mental arithmetic and strategy for two players or one player against the computer.

 Use the pieces of the tangram puzzle to make the basic shapes then complete the table showing which shapes are possible.

-Get your students involved by acting out mathematical ideas and concepts.
+Get your students involved by acting out mathematical ideas and concepts so that they become part of the situation and gain a greater understanding.

 Where should you stand in the circle to win the Songkran game?